Dates to Remember

 Please direct questions to:

-AIAA Aeroacoustics events are the premier international forum for the field of aeroacoustics.
+The AIAA Aeroacoustics Conference has established itself as the premier international forum for the field of aeroacoustics.
 It offers scientists and engineers from industry, government and universities an exceptional opportunity to exchange knowledge and results of current studies and to discuss directions for future research.
 Papers that address all aspects of the generation, propagation, and control of vehicle noise, as well as the effect of noise on structures and individuals are solicited.

 Students are encouraged to submit to the Aeroacoustics Student Paper Competition.